Energy H-1B Sponsorship Jobs in Kentucky

 Get Access To All Jobs

-Job Roles in Energy in Kentucky
+H-1B Energy Job Roles in Kentucky

-Specialized Engineering23 jobs
+Specialized Engineering11 jobs

-Engineering (Non-Software)20 jobs
+Engineering (Non-Software)10 jobs

-Quality Control20 jobs
+Quality Control6 jobs

-Maintenance & Repair16 jobs
+Drafting & CAD2 jobs

-See all 166+ Energy Kentucky jobs
+See all Energy H-1B Jobs in Kentucky

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Energy Kentucky roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Energy H-1B Sponsorship Jobs in Kentucky: Frequently Asked Questions

 Which energy companies in Kentucky sponsor H-1B visas?

-Louisville Gas and Electric (LG&E) and Kentucky Utilities (KU), both subsidiaries of PPL Corporation, are among the most active H-1B sponsors in Kentucky's energy sector.
+Louisville Gas and Electric (LG&E) and Kentucky Utilities (KU), both subsidiaries of PPL Corporation, are among the most active H-1B visa sponsors in Kentucky's energy sector.
 Tennessee Gas Pipeline, Duke Energy Kentucky, and East Kentucky Power Cooperative have also filed H-1B petitions for energy roles.
 Larger multinationals operating natural gas and electric utility infrastructure in the state are generally more likely to have established sponsorship processes than smaller regional operators.

 Which cities in Kentucky have the most energy H-1B sponsorship jobs?